Home » Contact

 The requirements stipulate that companies must show the overall mean and median gender pay gap based upon the hourly rates as well as breaking this down to show the gender distribution across four equally sized quartiles based upon the pay range.

-This is the fourth time that Lenham Storage has reported mean and median gender pay gap information.
-The mean gender pay gap has slightly increased from 9.1% to 10.8%.
+This is the fifth time that Lenham Storage has reported mean and median gender pay gap information.
+The mean gender pay gap has fallen in 2021 from 10.8% to 8.0%.
 Lenham Storage is confident that its gender pay gap does not stem from paying men and women differently for the same or equivalent work, rather its gender pay gap is the result of the roles in which men and women work within the business and the salaries that these roles attract.

 Lenham Storage Company Ltd are committed to improving our practices to combat any kind of slavery and human trafficking.